 is built on the simple idea that nothing else should matter when a family is focused on the health of their child – not where they can afford to stay, where they will get their next meal or where they will lay their head at night to rest.
 We also support families through the Ronald McDonald Family Room® and Hospitality Cart at Penn State Children’s Hospital, and the Ronald McDonald Hospitality Kiosk at Penn Medicine Lancaster General Hospital.
 In 2022 our gifts of snacks helped families concentrate on what is important.
 We added 2 five-gallon buckets of aluminum tabs and an unknown quantity of glossy paper for the recycle program to help offset the cost of providing a place for families to stay free of charge.

 Safe Harbour provides a continuum of housing services, from temporary shelter to permanent residence, for those who’ve lost their homes due to foreclosure, joblessness, the death of a loved one, mental health and addiction issues, or a myriad of other circumstances.
 Temporary shelter includes emergency placement for families and single females who are in desperate need of a secure place to live, in an environment where they can begin rebuilding their lives.
 They also provide self-enhancement programs for the homeless and potentially homeless single adults and families.

-Is a non-profit, grass roots
+A non-profit, grass roots

-organization comprised of an all volunteer staff dedicated to serving
+organization comprised of an all-volunteer staff dedicated to serving

 the Harrisburg community and surrounding area’s by helping those